New Year's tree

-New Year trees are decorated trees similar to Christmas trees that are displayed to specifically celebrate the New Year.
+New Year's trees are decorated trees similar to Christmas trees that are displayed to specifically celebrate the New Year.
 They should not be confused with the practice of leaving up a Christmas tree until after New Year's Day (traditionally until the Epiphany on 6 January).
-New Year trees are common in various cultures and nations, chiefly the former Soviet Union, former Yugoslavia, Turkey, China and Vietnam.
+New Year's trees are common in various cultures and nations, chiefly the former Soviet Union, former Yugoslavia, Albania, Turkey, China and Vietnam.

 Russian and Turkish traditions

-Russian and Turkish New Year trees are of the same varieties as those used for Christmas trees, although a spruce tree is the most usual type.
-The decorations are the same as for Christmas trees; however the Russian style New Year tree is completely secular and its decorations include no religious symbols.
+Russian and Turkish New Year's trees are of the same varieties as those used for Christmas trees, although a spruce tree is the most usual type.
+The decorations are the same as for Christmas trees; however the Russian style New Year's tree is completely secular and its decorations include no religious symbols.
 While Russian and Turkish North Americans purchasing a tree after Christmas when prices have plummeted might enjoy notable savings, most do not wait beyond Christmas to buy their trees.

-History of the Soviet New Year Tree
+History of the Soviet New Year's tree

-The tradition of installing and decorating a ёлка (pr: yolka, tr: spruce tree) for Christmas dates back to the 17th century when Peter the Great imported the practice as a result of his travels in Europe.
+The tradition of installing and decorating a Yolka (cyr.: Ёлка) for Christmas dates back to the 17th century when Peter the Great imported the practice as a result of his travels in Europe.
 Peter decreed in 1699 that the New Year will be celebrated on 1 January instead of 1 September, and that "Fir tree, pine and juniper branches and trees shall be used to decorate houses and gateways along main streets".
 However, in Imperial Russia, yolka were banned beginning in 1916 by the Synod as a tradition originating in Germany (Russia's enemy during World War I).

 After the revolution of 1917, Christmas celebrations—along with other religious holidays—were discouraged and de facto prohibited as a result of the Soviet antireligious campaign.
 The League of Militant Atheists encouraged school pupils to campaign against Christmas traditions, among them being the Christmas tree, as well as other Christian holidays, including Easter; the League established an antireligious holiday to be the 31st of each month as a replacement.
 With the Christmas tree being prohibited in accordance with Soviet anti-religious legislation, people supplanted the former Christmas custom with New Year's trees.

-The New Year tree was encouraged in the USSR after the famous letter by Pavel Postyshev, published in Pravda on 28 December 1935, in which he asked for trees to be installed in schools, children's homes, Young Pioneer Palaces, children's clubs, children's theaters and cinemas.
+The New Year's tree was encouraged in the USSR after the famous letter by Pavel Postyshev, published in Pravda on 28 December 1935, in which he asked for trees to be installed in schools, children's homes, Young Pioneer Palaces, children's clubs, children's theaters and cinemas.
 In his letter, Postyshev wrote:

-In 1937, a Novy God (New Year) Tree was also installed in the Moscow House of the Unions.
+In 1937, a Yolka (Novy God tree) was also installed in the Moscow House of the Unions.
 An invitation to the Yolka at the Palace of Unions became a matter of honour for Soviet children.
 After the dissolution of the USSR, stigma against religion subsided amidst renewed public interest.